onap/policy-parent/docs/clamp/acm/acm-architecture.rst

 ------------------------------------------

 When a automation composition definition has been commissioned, instances of the automation composition can be created, updated, and deleted.
-The system manages the lifecycle of automation compositions and control loop elements following the state transition diagram below.
+The system manages the lifecycle of automation compositions and automation composition elements following the state transition diagram below.

 .. image:: images/03-acm-instance-states.png